dwittenb/mod_menudisplay2/README.md

 This Joomla-module displays the article-items of the menu items with all submenus structured according to the selected menu.
 The Menuitems are numbered like Chapters in a Book.

 Options are:
++ Add a Titletext
++ Add Copyright Information
 + Select the Menu
++ Select level of submenus
-+ number of Articles displayd of each menu item
++ Select number of articles of each menuitem
-+ Add a Titletext
++ If a cataegoryblo has tags, select minimum number of tags
-+ Acess-Level
++ select Acess-Level of menus to be shown
-+ Copyright Information
++ Set margin-left in pixel of Articles
++ Select margin-top of each menuitem-headline

 Creator: Dietrich Wittenberg